logo

 San Francisco

 It has the usual San Francisco postmark plus two San Francisco Registered backstamps on 12 July and an Auckland arrival mark on 18 July.
-It then has a San Pedro backstamp about a month later on 16 August showing that it was returned by sea and presumably landed at the port of San Pedro.
-It is addressed to Reedly, California and there is a backstamp there on 17 August.
+It then has a San Pedro backstamp about a month later on 16 August showing that it was returned by sea and landed at the port of San Pedro, California.
+Finally there is a backstamp at Reedley, California on 17 August.

 It is interesting to note that none of the covers on this page had censor marks applied on arrival in New Zealand.